Filing Documents at the

 (“efiled”).
 Parties may efile documents by sending an email (usually with

-classified or submitted in camera or under a protective order.
-Efiling
+are classified or submitted in camera or under a protective order.

-occurs upon receipt by the CBCA’s email server, except that the
+Efiling occurs upon receipt by the CBCA’s email server, except that

-attachments must be in .pdf format and 18 megabytes (MB) or smaller or
+the attachments must be in .pdf format and 18 megabytes (MB) or

 - In-person, Courier, or Express Mail (FedEx/UPS): In-person, courier, or

 express mail filings should be directed to the CBCA’s physical address at

 1800 M Street, NW, 6th floor, Washington, DC 20036.
 The Clerk’s office